 Raids take place at gyms, and require you to have a raid pass, which you can get once per day by visiting a gym, to participate.
 There are five different tiers of Pokémon Go raids, with the highest providing you with a chance to receive a legendary Pokémon.

 If you find raids intimidating, or simply want a bit more information before you start digging into them, we’ve put together this guide for you.
 We’ll break down everything you need to know about gyms, including the different types, how you can participate, and what you can expect as rewards, in the guide below.
 By the time you’ve finished reading it, you’ll be a raid master.
 You can also find out more information about your favourite mobile game by checking out our Pokémon Go news, Pokémon Go event, and Pokémon Go update guides.

 Everything you need to know about Pokémon Go raids:

-- Friday, August 21 – Thursday, September 10: Heatran is available in five-star raids
+- Friday, October 23 – Thursday, November 5: Darkrai is available to challenge in five-star raids